GregoryD-Git/RealTime_SpeedControl/README.md

 Below is a graphic from my dissertation work outlining the speed controller set up and the operation on the treadmill with a participant.

-Panel A is the physical set-up while panel B shows the experimental set-up and condition progression.
+Panel A is the physical set-up while panel C shows the experimental set-up and condition progression.

-Panel
+Panel B shows real filtered belt-speed data for two of the conditions from 0-100% of the gait cycle.

+Panel D shows the ankle marker data and spatiotemporal event descriptions.

 ### Real Time Controller Set Up
 ![Real Time Controller Set Up](RealTimeController.JPG)